State

 writeToLocalStorage: true,

-Limitation: most browsers has 5MB limit of the local storage.
+Limitation: most browsers have a 5MB limit for local storage.

 Usage is the same as Local storage.